Post job

 • Step 3: Make a budget

-• Step 4: Writing a certified occupational therapist assistant job description
+• Step 4: Write a certified occupational therapist assistant job description

 • Step 7: Send a job offer and onboard your new certified occupational therapist assistant

-The first step to find certified occupational therapist assistants for hire is determining what type of worker you actually need.
-Certain roles might require a full-time employee, whereas others can be done by part-time workers or contractors.
+First, determine the employments status of the certified occupational therapist assistant you need to hire.
+Certain certified occupational therapist assistant roles might require a full-time employee, whereas others can be done by part-time workers or contractors.

 Is the person you're thinking of hiring a US citizen or green card holder?